Frequently Asked Questions

+NOTE ON ACCOMMODATION TAX: Various European countries or cities have what's known as a Tourist Tax Europe.
+This fee is paid at the hotel reception desk at checkout.
 Because this tax is charged and collected by your hotel and is payable in cash only when you check out, we are unable to collect this tax in advance or include it in your price when you are traveling independently.
 This tax is included in the tour price for clients traveling on an escorted tour accompanied by a Tour Manager who is able to pay directly to the hotel on your behalf.

 Some of our meals will be in towns we visit along the way, while others are in countryside locations with breathtaking surroundings.
-The locations we select for your included exclusive culinary experiences are authentic locations, most often family run, farm to table establishments, 'agriturismi', Michelin star fine cuisine, upmarket establishments, but also typical cafes and 'auberges'.
+The locations we select for your included exclusive culinary experiences are authentic locations, most often family run, farm-to-table establishments, 'agriturismi', Michelin star fine cuisine, upmarket establishments, but also typical cafes and 'auberges'.

 For the optional lunches and dinners, you are free to make your own gastronomic explorations or join your tour manager, driver-guide.

 NOTE: One thing to remember is dinner times in Europe are later than you might be used to, 7:30 PM at the earliest and often later in some locations in France and Italy (Spain).